 THE REBIRTH OF A CARGO-SAILER

 We acquired the ship in January 2016 in Trapani, Sicily.
 Although it looked pretty bad at first sight, the thickness and quality measurements of the steel hull by naval engineer Tobias Blome gave us the confidence we needed to start our project.
 And we were right.
-The only parts we had to replace were the deck and the upper structures, which we would have removed anyway, in the course of reconverting it to a sailing ship.
+Beside of few plates on the bottom, the only parts we had to replace were the deck and the upper structures, which we would have removed anyway, in the course of reconverting it to a sailing ship.

 META was launched on September 7th, 1911 in Hammelwarden near Bremen, just three months after the identical FRIEDRICH – later renamed EYE OF THE WIND – left the shipyard.
 It was owned by Mr. Oltmann and his 13 co-owners and used for cargo transportation on the Baltic and North Seas.
 A collision in her first year forced the owners to renew the bow.
 In 1914 a new captain took command of the ship and acquired 5/33 shares of the vessel.